-Biomedical Engineering Dept. Information: The Biomedical Engineering Department consists of 20 people divided into two teams: Respiratory, OR, Anesthesia & Medical Electronics.
-The Biomedical Engineering Department primarily provides technical support and consultation to all other engineering and maintenance departments throughout the hospital.
-Each individual department in the hospital has its own technical support personnel where required (e.g. radiology, chemistry, and respiratory therapy).
-The general electrical repair of monitoring equipment from the floors is handled by the Medical Electronics division of engineering services.
+Biomedical Engineering Dept. Information: The Biomedical Engineering Department consists of 28 people divided into multidisciplinary teams: Respiratory, OR, Anesthesia, Hemodialysis, Clinical Lab, Radiology & Medical Electronics.
+The Biomedical Engineering Department primarily provides technical support, education, research, operation and consultation to all clinical, engineering and maintenance departments throughout the hospital.
+Each individual department in the hospital has its own technical support personnel where required (e.g. radiology, chemistry, OR, and respiratory therapy).
 The intern, however, has access to all areas of engineering services and the hospital.

 Responsibilities: First year students spend 20 hours per week in clinical rotations.
 It is the responsibility of the students to schedule these rotations and to determine the amount of time to be spent in each department.
 (Certain rotations are required.)
 All areas of the hospital are available for rotations and welcome interns.
 Some time is spent in the department doing repairs, inspections of medical equipment, and special projects for the director.
-Second year students are required to spend all time working on their project.
+Second year students are required to spend all time working on their project, if elected.
 Arrangement of tours, and interviews of prospective students are responsibilities shared with the first year in-tern.
 Time off for personal needs, holidays and vacations can be arranged.
 Students usually take vacations in accordance with the schedule of classes at the University of Connecticut.